-EXAMS (VIA ZOOM): In the remaining 70% of each exam, 30% of exam questions will be chosen from the aforementioned question bank.
 There are no scheduled make-up exams.
 Extraordinary circumstances preventing you from taking an exam must be discussed in advance with the Student Affairs Office and Dr. Lu.
 If exceptions are made for these special circumstances, the make-up will be an ORAL exam given by Dr. Lu.
 Exams will consist of fill in the blank (with the answer bank) and multiple choice questions.
 An ID card (student ID or driver's license) will be required at every exam.

-Midterms (25% for each midterm of grade): Exam 1, covering all material covered and reading material assigned for lectures 1-6.
+Midterms (25% for each midterm of grade; will be conducted remotely via Zoom): Exam 1, covering all material covered and reading material assigned for lectures 1-6.
 Exam 2, covering all material covered and reading material assigned for lectures 8-13.